internetofwater/internetofwater.github.io/index.md

 This is the GitHub page for the [Internet of Water](https://internetofwater.org) project at the Nicholas Institute for Environmental Policy Solutions at [Duke University](https://www.duke.edu).
 We make a variety of tools to facilitate the opening of water data in United States to lower data-related barriers to sound water policy-making.
 Tools we are developing on GitHub include:

-1. Glossary: An ontology of water science, data, and policy-related concepts.
+1. [Glossary](#Glossary): An ontology of water science, data, and policy-related concepts.
-2. Water Budgeting Framework: An ontology of water budgeting components, estimation methods and models, model parameters, and data sources required to build water budgets.
+2. [Water Budget Framework](#Water Budget Framework): An ontology of water budgeting components, estimation methods and models, model parameters, and data sources required to build water budgets.

 ## Glossary